fsfe/forms/README.md

 The id is generated automatically by the forms system.
 You should never need to generate this URL yourself.

-### Supported parameters for each registered application user

-Most of the parameters which are available for an application can be set *either* in the API configuration, or in the GET request when calling the API.
-If a parameter is specified in the API configuration, this takes precendence.
-So for instance, if the API configuration sets the To address as `nobody@example.com`, then even if the request includes `to=foo@example.com`, this will be ignored, and the To address set according to the API configuration.

-These are the available parameters for configuration or request:

- * **from**: sets an explicit From address on emails sent.
-Could contain variables
- * **to**: one or more recipients, explicit To address.
-Could contain variables
- * **replyto**: sets an explicit Reply-To header on emails sent
- * **subject**: sets the Subject of an email.
-Could contain variables
- * **content**: sets the content (plain text) of an email.
-Could contain variables
- * **template**: defines which template configuration will be used to provide content.
-Could contain variables

-If both **content** and **template** is set, then **template** will be used instead.

-The following parameters are available only in the API configuration file:
+## Application configuration

+Configuration of the applications is done in the file `applications.json`.
+It contains an object where each key is an application id and the value is the matchin application configuration.

+The application configuration is again an object with the following possible
+keys:

+ * **required_vars**: An array with parameter names that have to be present in a request.
+Required.
- * **store**: if set to a filename, then information about emails sent will be stored in this file.
-This will not inclue emails which have not been confirmed (if double opt-in is in use).
+ * **store**: If set to a filename, then information about emails sent is stored in this file.
+This does not inclue emails which have not been confirmed (if double opt-in is in use).
+Optional.
- * **confirm**: if set to true, then no email is sent without an explicit confirmation of a suitable e-mail address.
-The email to confirm should be passed in the **confirm** parameter of the GET request (see later)
+ * **register**: Defines what to do upon registration of a user.
+Required.
+ * **confirm**: If present, forces double opt-in, and defines what to do upon confirmation of a registration.
+Optional.
+ * **duplicate**: If present, forces the check for duplicate registrations, and defines what to do when one occurs.
+Optional.

+Each of "register", "confirm", and "duplicate" are again objects with the following keys:

+ * **email**: Template for the email to be sent.
- * **redirect**: address to redirect the user to after having accepted and processed a request
+ * **redirect**: Address to redirect the user's browser to after having accepted and processed a request
- * **redirect-confirmed**: address to redirect the user to after the user has confirmed their email (if using confirm==true)
- * **required_vars**: an array with parameter names that has to be presented in request parameters
- * **headers**: a key-value dictionary that should be included to email as headers.
-Values could contain variables
- * **confirmation-template**: name of a template defined in templates config that will be used as confirmation email.
-For confirmation emails already provided 2 variables: "confirmation_url" and "content".
-Content is the rendered email that will be sent after confirmation
- * **confirmation-duplicate-template**: name of a template defined in templates config that will be used for user that want make multiples signatures
- * **confirmation-subject**: custom subject for confirmation email.
-Could contain variables
- * **confirmation-duplicate-subject**: custom subject for duplicate confirmation email.
-Could contain variables
- * **confirmation-check-duplicates**: set to `true` to the check whether the email already confirmed (duplicated).
-Disabled by default

 ## Contribute